michaelshiloh/robotaPsyche/lectureNotes.md

 ````

-Here are the functions for both the seeking and arriving  behaviors integrated
+Below the functions for both the seeking and arriving  behaviors are
-into last week's large program.
+integrated into last week's large program.

 **Notes**
 - While both `seek()` and `arrive()` are present, only one is